alagiesellu/java-crab-orm/README.md

 But still the metadata->prev_id will be pointed to the previous state of the record.
 In case a read on that state of the record is made, it could be detected that this record is burned.

+## Use Case
+BlockchainDB provides the possibilities of immutable database records.
+This project will provide easy update and delete in the form of Append and Burn of records but still keeping previous states of the records.

+This will be useful in situation like National Identification Registration Systems.
+Where records updates and deletion are rear and only occur in special cases.
+This system could also still keep previous records which could be useful or required in possible administrative auditing or investigation.
+And also prevent corrupt practices like modification of sensitive records like birth registration and identification records.

 [1]: https://dl.acm.org/citation.cfm?id=1376773     "Object/relational mapping 2008: hibernate and the entity data model (edm)"
 [2]: https://docs.bigchaindb.com/en/latest      "BigchainDB Documentation"
 [3]: https://docs.bigchaindb.com/en/latest/immutable.html       "How BigchainDB is Immutable"